cross-js/cross-js/README.md

 There is more than one way to skin a cat<br>

 - Including [EventEmitter](https://nodejs.org/api/events.html) comes with a bundle cost.
-- Having EventEmitter and EventTarget gives a mixed api and have no uniformed api across Node and Browsers.
-- Extending EventTarget is not so cross browser compatible either yet.
-  - So you have to include a polyfill for this also.
 - Also, how often do you need to subscribe to some event more than twice?

 Often you know all the event you want to subscribe to beforehand, so why not just pass those down in the constructor or the function instead